hyunwoongko/beyond-lm/README.md

 ### Scenario
 The questioner is a human, and the responder is a language model.
-Given a specific question, We specify N roles that are suitable for that question.
+Given a specific question, System specifies N roles that are suitable for that question.
 Each language model corresponding to each role has a single speaking opportunity.
 After the discussion of the language models is over, The responder model generates the final output using the discussion.